albar965/littlenavmap-manual/src/en/NAVDATA.rst

 #. **Navigation database:** Provided by Navigraph.
 Does not have to be
    compiled and can be updated by the Navigraph *FMS Data Manager*.

-*Little Navmap* is bundled with a navigation database from a recent AIRAC cycle that is enabled per default.
+*Little Navmap* is bundled with a navigation database from an older AIRAC cycle that is enabled per default.

 .. note::